-Jean Brennan is an Adjunct Professor in the Graduate MFA Communications Design Department at Pratt Institute with teaching appointments in Technology, Transformation Design, Emergent Practices, Seminar, Design Research, and Thesis.
+Jean Brennan is an Adjunct Professor in the Graduate MFA Communications Design Department at Pratt Institute with teaching appointments in Technology, Transformation Design, Emerging Practices, Seminar, Design Research, and Thesis.

-Governance, design objects & visual language (Emergent Practices)
+Emerging Practices Elective Governance, design objects & visual language

 Flags, currency, stamps are a kind of pattern language that mark a region, group, or set of relationships.
 Drawing from examples of adaptation or appropriation by artists and designers, students employ systems thinking to design a set of symbols and procedures for exchange, communication, or representation, applied across multiple platforms to represent a community, entity, body politic, etc. of their choosing considering intercultural contexts beyond the nation state.
 We will consider how designerly means can be used to construct a public.